creativescala/creative-scala/src/pages/fp/recursion.md

 ## Recursive Algorithms

 Recursion is a natural part of functional programming.
-The classic functional data structure---the single linked list---is recursive.
+The classic functional data structure---the single linked list---is recursive in nature.
 We can similarly create interesting drawings using recursion.

 Let's start with a simple example---a set of concentric circles.